• Home |

 Because practice loads are relatively cheap, you can hone your skills without hurting your bank account.
 Since weapon proficiency is a necessary component of defensive shooting, this is another major perk for 9mm.

-The 9mm Luger is one of the most popular cartridges on the market today.
+The 9mm is one of the most popular cartridges on the market today.
 There is no shortage of 9mm pistols or ammo to choose from.
 Every major manufacturer offers multiple gun models, with everything from autoloaders to revolvers, subcompact to full size.
 There are also hundreds of defense-specific loads for shooters to choose from.

 .380 ACP